raspberrypilearning/interactive-animation/en/step_7.md

 --- /task ---

 You may want to tweak the position, size, layers etc of your second sprite.
-It sometimes takes a few attempts before you are pleased with its movement.
+It may take a few attempts before you are pleased with your second sprite's movement.

 --- task ---